-HSTC2011.03/HSTC3011.03/HSTC4011.03: The Lecture Series In some years a lecture series class is offered.
+HSTC2011.03/HSTC3011.03/HSTC4011.03: The Lecture Series

+In some years a lecture series class is offered.
 Students are allowed to take up to three such classes, one for each year of upper-level study.
-Each class will consist of thirteen bi-weekly evening lectures given by specialists from Atlantic Canada and beyond.
+Each class will consist of six bi-weekly evening lectures given by specialists from Atlantic Canada and beyond and a weekly two hour tutorial.
 The lectures will offer students reflections on a number of contemporary issues and themes.
 Each year a different theme will be explored.

-Format:: Seminar/evening lectures
+Format: Seminar/evening lectures